Queanbeyan

 Employment performance in Queanbeyan exceeds national averages across key labour market indicators

-Queanbeyan has a highly educated workforce with strong representation in essential services sectors.
-Its unemployment rate was 2.7% as of June 2025.
+Queanbeyan has a well-educated workforce with prominent essential services sectors.
+Its unemployment rate is 2.7%.

-Conversely, agriculture, forestry & fishing employed only 0.3% of local workers, significantly lower than Rest of NSW's 5.3%.
-Despite local job opportunities, many residents commute elsewhere for work based on Census data analysis.
-Between June 2024 and June 2025, Queanbeyan's labour force decreased by 3.6%, while employment declined by 4.3%, leading to an unemployment rate rise of 0.7 percentage points.
-This contrasted with the Rest of NSW, where employment contracted by 0.1%, the labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 indicate potential future demand within Queanbeyan.
-National employment is projected to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these projections to Queanbeyan's employment mix suggests local growth of approximately 6.2% over five years and 12.8% over ten years.
+Many residents commute elsewhere for work based on Census data analysis.
+Between June 2024 and June 2025, Queanbeyan's labour force decreased by 3.6%, employment declined by 4.3%, leading to a 0.7 percentage point rise in unemployment rate.
+In contrast, the Rest of NSW saw employment contract by 0.1%, labour force grow by 0.3%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project total employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Queanbeyan's employment mix suggests local growth of approximately 6.2% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment